Birding festivals around the Northwest

 Many Audubon chapters and other organizations sponsor birding festivals around our region.
 Typically they offer a number of birding trips led by knowledgeable guides, and are great opportunities to see species you might not find in your own area.

-Here’s a listing of festivals in 2019.
+Here’s a listing of festivals coming up in 2020.
 We’ll add more as we learn about them, so check back from time to time.